cervan1es/ParkNet/README.md

 ⚠️ ATTENTION ⚠️

-When starting the program for the first time, it is neede to set up an Admin account with the following Email: 'admin@parknet.com'
+When starting the program for the first time, you need to register an Admin account with the following Email: 'admin@parknet.com'

+- Ensure that the database connection strings in the project are configured correctly according to your local setup.
+>**Database Connection**:
+The application is configured to use a local SQL Server database via the connection string specified in the environment variable or in the _appsettings.json_ file.
+Ensure that the connection string is correctly configured to point to your local SQL Server instance.
+If you wish to use a different local database, you will need to modify the connection string in the _appsettings.json_ file accordingly.

+By following these steps, you should be able to clone the project, run it locally, and access the ParkNet application through your web browser.

 ## Technologies